Here's a Bull Spread Strategy on HPCL by Nandish Shah of HDFC Securities

 Rationale:

-Long build up is seen in the HPCL Futures' where we have seen 23 per cent rise in the Open Interest (Prov) with HPCL rising by 5 per cent.
+Long build up is seen in the HPCL Futures’ where we have seen 23% rise in the Open Interest (Prov) with HPCL rising by 5%.

 Disclaimer: Nandish Shah is Technical Research Analyst at HDFC Securities.
 He doesn't hold any position in the stock.
 Views are personal.